Bonus Recipe: Hershey’s Best Brownies

 [Read about how this recipe compared to Alton Brown’s Brownies and Best Cocoa Brownies in my brownie taste test here.
-If you want something a little richer but not incredibly decadent, try the (smaller batch) Cooking Light Fudgy Brownies I review here.]
+If you want something a little richer but not incredibly decadent, try the (smaller batch) Cooking Light Fudgy Brownies I review here.
+If you want something really rich, try Fudge Brownies.]

 This is no-fail, standard awesome brownie recipe.
 It’s the one I’ve made for about 15 years now, and the one that I give to anyone and everyone who wants a brownie recipe.
 My family found it on the back of a package of Hershey’s cocoa powder.
 I’m glad we kept the wrapper, because I haven’t found this recipe on a package in years.
 I also apparently brought the wrapper with me to college, because my mom ended up asking me for a good brownie recipe because she didn’t have one!
 It’s very funny to me because she’s the one who originally found it.